Leslie Kasperowicz Written by Leslie Kasperowicz

 • Comparison shopping: No two insurers will price a policy the same way because they assess risk differently and use their own formulas for deciding what you pay.
 You should compare quotes from at least three insurance companies once a year to be sure you are getting the coverage you want at the best price.

-• Maintain good credit: In nearly all states (Massachusetts, California, Hawaii and Washington are the exceptions) insurance companies are allowed to use your credit history when setting your rate.
+• Maintain good credit: In nearly all states (Massachusetts, California and Hawaii are the exceptions) insurance companies are allowed to use your credit history when setting your rate.
 If you have good or excellent credit, you will pay much less.

 • Apply for discounts: Home insurance discounts can net you savings.
 But you may need to ask for them.
 While some discounts rely on factors that are out of your control to a degree, others are up to you.
 For instance, you can bundle your auto and home insurance, sign up for automatic online billing, or install security and safety systems.